Kungbib/fgs-oaipmh-ojs-plugin/readme.md

 Creating a new release
 ----------------------
-On the develop branch, bump versions in `fgsMetsMods/version.xml` and/or `orgUri/version.xml`.
+Bump versions in `fgsMetsMods/version.xml` and/or `orgUri/version.xml`.

 For the fgsMetsMods plugin also update the `getVersion()` method in `OAIMetadataFormatPlugin_FgsMetsMods.inc.php`.

-Merge the develop branch into master.

 In the root directory (fgs-oaipmh-ojs-plugin), create a tar file with the latest code:
 ```